Shyri/MaterialToolbar/README.md

 ![Alt text](/images/demo-portrait.gif?raw=true) ![Alt text](/images/demo-landscape.gif?raw=true)

-## How it works
-To do this it uses a simple MVP model with presenter class called MaterialPresenter that will handle Fragment navigation inside a single Activity.
-All you got to do is to tell the MaterialPresenter which activity will hold the fragments.
-Then wherever on the app you can call the MaterialPresenter to navigate to any Fragment.
-If this Fragments implements the MaterialToolbarSupplier interface it means that this Fragment will provide a custom Toolbar layout to interact with.

 ## Example
 The first step is to create a single Activity and attach the activity to the singleton instance of MaterialPresenter.
 First thing you got to do is to set **Theme.AppCompat.Light.NoActionBar** in your **AndroidManifest.xml** file,